-Your family has joined the movement, and together, you are cycling to create a world free of MS!
 The National MS Society wants you to cycle safely.
 It is important to understand that there are risks associated with cycling and road rides.
 It is critical that parents, guardians and their children understand these risks and are comfortable that a young cyclist has both the skills and the judgment to ride safely.
-This is especially important while participating in group cycling activities like Bike MS. Our focus is to provide a high quality, safe and fun bicycling experience.
+This is especially important while participating in group cycling activities like Bike MS. Our focus is to provide a high quality, safe and fun cycling experience.

-- All cyclists must be 12 years of age

-- Minors (under 18 years old) MUST

-be accompanied by a parent,

-guardian or responsible adult over

-21 years of age at all times on and

-off the route.

-- All cyclists, including minors, need to possess basic bike handling skills and safety knowledge to keep themselves and others around them safe.

-- Parents must review the rules of the road with their children in advance of the ride to make sure they understand and can follow them.

-- Each cyclist must carry identification, emergency contact information and insurance cards while riding and participating in a Bike MS event.

-- Headphones, cell phones, radios, and similar radio devices are not permitted while riding
+- All cyclists must be at least 12 years of age - Minors (under 18 vears old) MUST be accompanied by a parent, guardian or responsible adult over 21 years of age at all times - on and off the route. - All cyclists, including minors, need to possess basic bike handling skills and safety knowledge to keep themselves and others around them safe. - Parents must review the rules of the road with their children in advance of the ride to make sure they understand and can follow them. - Each cyclist must carry identification, emergency contact information and insurance cards while riding and participating in a Bike MS event. - Headphones, cell phones, radios and similar devices are not permitted while riding. - The route is not closed to traffic, so cyclists need to exercise caution at all times and obey all rules of the road. - There will be many cyclists on the course, so young cyclists should fully understand rider etiquette and how to ride in large groups.

-- The route is not closed to traffic, so cyclists need to exercise caution at all times and obey all rules of the road. - There will be many cyclists on the course, so young cyclists should fully understand rider etiquette and how to ride in large groups. - This is a fun ride and not a race.
-All cyclists should ride at a comfortable pace and take full advantage of route support whenever needed. - Alcohol may be served and identification will be checked.
-Please remind young riders that they must be 'of age' (21 or older) to consume alcohol during the event. - In partnership with the League of American Bicyclists, the Society has developed materials and coursework that provide good, basic information about bicycle safety and riding in a group such as "Bicycling Safety Tips for Adults" video from League of American Bicyclists located on YouTube, review this entire brochure, participate in a Group Riding Skills class, and review the Group Riding Student Manual.
+- This is a ride and not a race.
+All cyclists should ride at a comfortable pace and take full advantage of route support whenever needed. - Alcohol may be served at Bike MS and identification will be checked.
+Please remind young riders that they must be 21 or older to consume alcohol during the event. - In partnership with the League of American Bicyclists, the Society has developed materials and coursework that provide good, basic information about bicycle safety and riding in a group such as the "Bicycling Safety Tips for Adults" video from the League of American Bicyclists.
+Watch the video on YouTube, review this entire brochure, participate in a Group Riding Skills class and review the Group Riding Student Manual.
 You can also ask your local Society office for more information.